metaphorm/international-scheme/README.md

 ## How can I write Scheme code in my language?

-When you have created a translation file, simply import it into your project and write Scheme code in your language.
+When you have created a translation file, simply load it into your project and write Scheme code in your language.

 ## How can I contribute a translation?